 State-run Press TV quoted Iranian Defense Minister Brig.
 Gen. Ahmad Vahidi declaring the launch a success and describing Iran's space program as "peaceful."

-"Iran will not tolerate any un-peaceful use [of space] by any country," he said.
+"Iran will not tolerate any un-peaceful use [of space] by

 |Liveleak on Facebook|